Taley-A/TheStarWars-Guide/README.md

 ## Here is a search result of only using "Da"
 ![image](https://user-images.githubusercontent.com/88402657/151316600-a4f817e6-44c5-4e2c-b4c5-55aa5dbe1079.png)

-## Here is a Loading Circle you see while things render, if needed.
+## Here is the progress circle you see while things render, if needed.
 You also see the pagination at the bottom!
 ![image](https://user-images.githubusercontent.com/88402657/151316332-2c67ac44-52ff-47e1-837f-7925ce7005fc.png)

 ## Planets Section with my cursor on another tab to see hover effect.